- Frequently Asked Questions

 - Gold – BullionVault does not charge sales tax on purchase or sale of gold bought through BullionVault or upon its physical withdrawal from the vault.

-Silver – BullionVault does not charge sales tax on purchase or sale of silver when silver is held as normal in one of the professional vaults offered.
-Sales tax will be charged if you choose to withdraw your physical silver from the vault.
-Because BullionVault is registered in UK, VAT on physical silver withdrawals would be charged at 20% and paid by BullionVault on your behalf to UK HM Revenue & Customs.
+Silver and platinum – BullionVault does not charge sales tax on purchase or sale of silver or platinum when held as normal in one of the professional vaults offered.
+Sales tax will be charged if you choose to withdraw your physical silver or platinum from the vault.
+Because BullionVault is registered in UK, VAT on physical withdrawals would be charged at 20% and paid by BullionVault on your behalf to UK HM Revenue & Customs.

 - Report of Foreign Bank and Financial Accounts (FBAR).